 Rest assured, most divorce attorneys provide an itemized breakdown of expenses, ensuring transparency in terms of court filing fees, deposition transcripts, expert witness fees, and other related costs.

 The Retainer or Prepaid Legal Fees Down Payment

-A retainer is a large payment that you will pay your divorce attorney upfront.
-In many cases, you can think of a retainer as prepaid legal or a down payment fees from which an attorney will take their hourly rate as it is earned.
+A retainer is a large payment for your divorce attorney upfront.
+In many cases, you can think of a retainer as prepaid legal or down payment fees from which an attorney will take their hourly rate as it is earned.

 As the balance of the retainer drops below a certain point, you will be asked to replenish the retainer.
 If your case is ongoing or proceeding to trial your retainer may have to be replenished multiple times.

 Retainers are often in the thousands or even tens of thousands of dollars.
 The exact cost of the retainer will depend on the complexity of your case and the level of experience your attorney possesses.

 It is common to see retainers anywhere from $2,500 to $15,000 for a divorce or family law case in Texas.
 Complex divorce or child custody cases might require a down payment of $25,000 or more.